About the Writing Center

 Location and Hours

-How Does It Work?
+How Does the Writing Center Work?

-• What should I bring?
+- What should I bring?

-• Will the tutor read my paper ahead of time?
+- Will the tutor read my paper ahead of time?

-• Can I request a particular tutor?
+- May I request a particular tutor?

-We will try to accommodate requests for a particular tutor, especially for students working on an extended project, but time and schedules determine whether such requests can be met.
-All tutors aim to help you articulate your ideas most effectively.
+We will try to accommodate requests for a particular tutor, especially for students working on an extended project, but time and schedules determine whether such requests are honored.
+Whoever assists you, please rest assured that he or she is qualified and wishes to help you articulate your ideas most effectively.

-Other questions?
 Email us; we’re happy to help.